ProjectNeura/mipcandy-docs/docs/training/frontends.md

 "https://www.notion.so/{DATABASE_ID}?v={VIEW_ID}".

 Click "..." -> "Connections" -> "Develop Integration" in the top right corner.
 Create a new integration.
 After created, copy the "Integration Secret".
 This is your `API_KEY`.
+In the access tab, select your database.

 ```shell
 mipcandy -c secret -kv notion_api_key {API_KEY} -kv notion_database_id {DATABASE_ID}